Adoption of LTE & 5G by Businesses & Agencies is Poised to Overtake T1 Connectivity

 It’s a common question: “How long until 5G is available and feasible for my organization?”

 But that question implies that 5G is still in the future; while full-fledged 5G is still being formed, the pathway to 5G has already been laid.

 4G LTE is evolving into Gigabit LTE, which is one of the foundational pieces of 5G.
 Most survey respondents (69 percent) said Gigabit LTE is either “likely” or “very likely” to impact their tech road map.
 Additionally, 73 percent of respondents are either researching 5G, very familiar with it, or actively working toward it.

 With Gigabit-Class LTE edge solutions already available, organizations are traversing the pathway to 5G — with their eyes firmly planted on a wireless WAN future.

 Discover Additional Data About Wireless WAN

 Learn more about the surprising state of the WAN that was uncovered in this survey by downloading our wireless WAN infographic.

-In our upcoming webinar, dive into new data and hear from Cradlepoint experts about the changing role of wireless WAN in the enterprise, as well as what Gigabit-Class LTE 5G can do for the future of network connectivity.
+In ths on-demand webinar, dive into new data and hear from Cradlepoint experts about the changing role of wireless WAN in the enterprise, as well as what Gigabit-Class LTE 5G can do for the future of network connectivity.